to the registration and use of a mailbox

 However, following widespread accusations of electoral fraud during the Brexit referendum, MUCH more importance is being placed on the validity of these databases and simply adding yourself to an Electoral Roll will almost certainly result in a personal visit from council officials to validate your claim of residency.

 above all, be honest!

-If you already have a UK bank account, you need simply change your mailing or correspondence address. . . most banks and card issuers offer such a facility in their website and will accept your new address without question.
-For new accounts; tell the bank that you are constantly travelling, but have a permanent mailing address.
+If you already have a UK bank account, you need simply change your mailing or correspondence address.
+Most banks and card issuers offer such a facility in their website and will accept your new address without question.
+For new accounts; tell the bank that you do not have a fixed residence (perhaps because you are constantly travelling), but do have a permanent mailing address.
 They will then use other means to check your identity and credit worthiness.

 Certain types of goods are either prohibited in the post, or have legal restrictions placed upon their carriage.
-Because we can't forward items that we believe to contain prohibited goods, please take a few moments to consider the lists below or visit the Royal Mail website for a complete list.
+Because we can't forward items that we believe may contain prohibited goods, please take a few moments to visit the Royal Mail website for a complete list.
 Similar restrictions also apply to most private courier firms.

 Dangerous goods are articles or substances that could pose a risk to health, property or the environment and include;

-There are a number of specialist carriers we can source who will ship goods such as wine, or items over 2m in length, otherwise banned by mainline couriers.
+There are a number of specialist carriers we can source who will ship goods such as bottled wine, fireworks, or items over 2m in length; all otherwise banned by mainline couriers.